Zogren01/cs1666_organization/teams/team1_description.md

 		* prioritizes keeping the maximum distance between itself and the player that is within the range of its attack
 		* if it encounters a melee enemy, it will attempt to keep itself within this enemies line of sight while attacking the player
 		* if it's health is low enough, it will retreat in attempt to heal
+	3. Other enemy:
+		* something different and cool

 	 enemy types can heal if they do not see the player and are standing still for a long enough time